Connect With Us:

 When considering a HomeReady loan, homebuyers have various options for their down payment.
 Fannie Mae's HomeReady mortgage program aims to provide low-to-moderate-income borrowers with more affordable terms for homeownership.

-One of the main advantages of the HomeReady loan program is the flexibility it provides in terms of down payment options.
+One of the HomeReady loan program's main advantages is its flexibility in terms of down payment options.
 Homebuyers can put down as little as 3% of the home's value, which is lower than the standard 20% down payment required for conventional loans.

 Additionally, HomeReady allows borrowers to use gifts, grants, or loans from family, friends, or nonprofit organizations to cover the down payment requirement.
 This makes homeownership more accessible to individuals who may not have significant savings for a down payment.